henilp105/GSoc-2022-Port-Fortran-lang.org-Final-Report/README.md

 ## Acknowledgements

 On a final note, I'd like to thank all my mentors: [Sebastian Ehlert](https://github.com/awvwgk), [Rohit Goswami](https://github.com/HaoZeke) for guiding me through the thought process of building this project and providing their valuable feedback in every stage of the process.
-I learnt a lot about writing quality and maintainable code through this project.
+I learned a lot about writing quality and maintainable code through this project.
 I am also grateful to all my peers: [Arteev Raina](https://github.com/arteevraina), [Ashirwad Mishra](https://github.com/ashirrwad), [Mohd Ubaid Shaikh](https://github.com/Shaikh-Ubaid) and Oshanath Rajawasam as this project was not a stand-alone one and needed cooperation and valuable help from everyone.
 Lastly, I'd like to acknowledge Google for conducting such an amazing program.

 Looking forward to contributing more, in any way I can.